Simmoniz/simplehashid/README.md

-# simplehashid
+# SimpleHashId
 A simple class that produce hash with incrementable ids.
-All produced hash are unique
+All produced hash are unique.

 How to use
 Include file, instanciate that class, provide the minimum length of your hashes and a random salt.